11florin/valentina-s-flowers-paradise/README.md

 ## 1. Project Overview

-Valentina’s Flowers Paradise is a simple, responsive website inspired by my wife Valentina’s passion for flowers.
-The site includes a homepage, a gallery, an about page, and a contact page.
-It is designed to be easy to navigate and accessible on all devices.
+Valentina’s Flowers Paradise is a simple, responsive static website inspired by my wife Valentina’s love for flowers.
+The project includes a homepage, a gallery, an about page, and a contact page.
+The design focuses on clarity, accessibility, and ease of navigation across all devices.

 ## 2. Purpose of the Project

-The aim of this project is to build a clean and user‑friendly static website using HTML, CSS and Bootstrap.
-The site presents floral images, basic information, and a clear layout.
+The purpose of this project is to create a clean, user‑friendly website using HTML, CSS, and Bootstrap.
+The site showcases floral imagery, essential information, and a well‑structured layout suitable for beginners in web development.

 ## 3. User Stories